-I appear in Lonny Shavelson’s film Three to Infinity: Beyond Two Genders and I was photographed by Chloe Aftel for GenderQueer (2014), which has been featured in San Francisco Magazine, Huffington Post, and Slate.
+I was photographed by Chloe Aftel for GenderQueer (2014), which has been featured in San Francisco Magazine, Huffington Post, and Slate.

 I worked as Social Media Coordinator at Good Vibrations from fall 2015 through winter 2016, after starting out as a Sex Educator / Sales Associate.
 I managed all Good Vibes social media profiles directly, created blog posts about top products and company news, including helping to promote Carol Queen and Shar Rednour’s book The Sex & Pleasure Book: Good Vibrations Guide to Great Sex for Everyone.